Zigler21/RTS-FormGrab/README.md

 2. Prints and saves the Ticket Daily report document as a PDF
 3. Saves the Inv vs Conc sales report as a PDF

-I don't care what anyone else does with it, it is simply here to be accessible to my co-workers at Regency Theaters .Co

-However, thank you for checking this out anyways, if have any suggestings for improving the code, make a pull request and I will check it out.
+Thank you for checking this out , if have any suggestings for improving the code, make a pull request and I will check it out.

-Thanks!

 -Joel